Unifies/E-commerce-Cart-Product-Page/src/markdown/Lessons.md

 🥵Whew, working on this project has been a tumultuous ride, to say the least.
 A week and counting, man, my eyes are peeled.
 But I had fun and loved every second of it, I guess this is what you call passion.<br />

 What I loved most, however, were the challenges I encountered.
-Ironic, I know, but the syntax that stuck most were the ones I hovered on longer than usual trying to figure out just what was wrong this time.
+Ironic, I know, but the syntax that stuck most were the ones I hovered on longer than usual trying to figure out just what was wrong this time - maybe a typo - but rereading blocks of code to debug for errors sure made the syntaxes stick.
 Also, I desperately needed the stretch as I had not written one line of code since February.

 Choosing this project, though, as a "get-back-to-it" project, especially as someone still taking React baby steps, may have been audacious on my part.
 But the more I hit a roadblock, the more I gritted my teeth through it because we don't do give ups here.

 And many, [very many] hours later, I can finally say I am done!!
-So, as someone who scoured and swam through the internet to find solutions to the problems I encountered, I'm laying them out here, hoping it helps someone cut through the hours it took me to find solutions, and also to lay on thick the syntax(es) I learned in this project by writing them out by heart.
+So, as someone who scoured and swam through the internet to find solutions to the confusions I encountered, I'm laying them out here, hoping it helps someone cut through the hours it took me to find solutions, and also to lay on thick the syntax(es) I learned in this project by writing them out by heart.

 These are written out in no particular order, do keep an eye out for the title of each one: